Kisore-99/Kisore-99/README.md

 ### Hey fellas! 👋

-- 🔭 I’m a fulltime javascript developer.
+- 🔭 I’m a Javascript developer.
 - 🌱 I’m currently learning and working in React, Node, Nextjs.
 - 👯 I like to work on colloboration projects.